Updated: Jun 26

-We're featuring cool, interesting or impactful things happening in our industry, and following International Women's Day we're celebrating how digital workflow has made it easier for women to work in the O&P industry.
-This time, we chat with Shanelle Whitson of Bop Orthotics about her recent venture out on her own, moving into digital workflows and what it means for her, her business and her clients.
+We're featuring cool, interesting or impactful things happening in our industry, and one of the things we love celebrating is how digital workflow has made it easier for women to work in the O&P industry.
+Many of our customers are mums, and we've seen how digital has opened up doors for them to work more flexibly.
+Here, we chat with Shanelle Whitson of Bop Orthotics about her recent venture out on her own, moving into digital workflows and what it means for her, her business and her clients.

 When did you start your digital workflow journey?
 What made you start?
 How have you gone about starting?

 I'm quite new to introducing a digital workflow into my practice, having only taken it on this year, from the beginning of 2023.
 I have a very small "micro" practice, where I am the business owner, orthotist, admin and technician (with some help from my Dad, a semi retired Plumber- who is in training to be a fantastic technician!).

 My business Bop Orthotics, was born during Covid lockdown after I had moved my life to Warrnambool in South West Victoria, and decided to go out on my own.
 I gradually built my practice to a nice steady workflow of full time work - which kept me very busy in the clinic, but especially busy in the workshop.
 Not too long after establishing a routine and building of the client base, I was delighted to be pregnant with my first baby.
 As time progressed, I found that a hot workshop when 36 weeks pregnant and modifying plaster casts, getting everything finished before my maternity leave was certainly a motivator to find a more streamlined way of working!
 On returning to work when my baby was 6 months old, I knew that I wanted to incorporate a digital workflow to my practice to benefit both my practice and also my clients.

 What are you hoping to achieve by working digitally - for your clients, your service and yourself?